tuliocesarfeldmann/tuliocesarfeldmann/README.md

 ## 🚀 What I Work With

-- **Java 21**, Spring Boot, Quarkus and Java EE for microservices in financial ecosystems
+- **Java 8, 11, 17 & 21**, Spring Boot, Quarkus and Java EE for microservices in financial ecosystems
-- **Event-Driven Architecture** with RabbitMQ and Apache Kafka
+- **Event-Driven Architecture** with RabbitMQ
 - **Full Stack** development with React JS and Angular
 - **ISO 8583** protocol and RESTful API integrations with banks and card networks (Visa, Mastercard, Sicredi, Banrisul, Sicoob, Agibank)
 - **CI/CD pipelines** with GitHub Actions, GitLab CI/CD and ArgoCD